Google Map · Climbing Area Map

 |Admins:||Jason Hayden, Luc-514, Kris Fiore|

 Located just 30 minutes from downtown Burlington, Bolton has some of the most extensive options for climbing in the Green Mountain State.
-If you are new to the area, it is advisable to check with the locals and withcragvt.org before embarking on your own.
+If you are new to the area, it is advisable to check with the locals and with CRAG-VT (www.cragvt.org) before embarking on your own.
 Also, check out the guidebook Tough Schist by Travis Peckham.
+A new edition is due to be released in 2022!

 The stone is green schist and runs the gamut of being extremely sound to being fairly chossy.
 Know that new routes often take a few years to settle as it's nearly impossible to properly clean some sections of rock.
 There are tremendous crack routes located here, as well as some amazing gear and mixed routes on the more remote buttresses scattered throughout the valley.
 There are also plenty of sport routes at Bolton Quarry, Upper West, and 82 Crag and peppered throughout the hills of Bolton.
 Those who travel here sometimes find Bolton sandbagged, and while it might be a little hard for the Northeast, it's worth noting that our schist is very difficult to read which takes getting used.